-Practitioners typically prepare summaries of the lines of questioning they plan to cover, and the documents they plan to show the witness.
+Practitioners typically prepare summaries of the lines of questioning they plan to cover and the documents they plan to show the witness.
 The level of detail required in interview outlines is case-specific and will also depend on the practitioner’s knowledge of the case and personal style.
-The interview outline should be treated as privileged work-product and not be shared with the interviewee at any stage.
+The interview outline should be treated as privileged work-product and not be shared with the interviewee.
 An interview outline is rarely followed word for word, and the practitioner should be prepared to deviate in light of the information learned during the interview.
-It is frequently helpful to consult the outline towards the end of an interview to ensure all relevant topics have been covered.
-Some practitioners, even if they like to have a lengthy outline, choose to have as the first page a list of bulleted topics to easily check that they have all been covered.
+Nevertheless, it is usually helpful to consult the outline towards the end of an interview to ensure all relevant topics have been covered.
+Some practitioners, even if they like to have a lengthy outline, choose to have as the first page a bullet list of topics to easily check that they have all been covered.

 13.2.13 Language considerations and translators

-Generally speaking, it is best practice to interview witnesses in their native language.
+Generally, it is best practice to interview witnesses in their native language.
 Doing so results in a better and more fulsome interview and will also guard against later allegations that they did not understand what they were being asked.
-Where a company expects its employees to operate in a certain language, it is typically reasonable to proceed with the interview in that language.
+When a company expects its employees to operate in a certain language, it is typically reasonable to proceed with the interview in that language.

-If the practitioner does not speak a language in which the interviewee is professionally fluent, the practitioner should consider whether to employ a translator or, if it is an option, seek the assistance of another practitioner fluent in the language.
-The benefits of the practitioner well-versed in the case conducting the interview should be balanced against the inefficiencies created by employing a translator, namely that the interview may run twice as long, and that the translation may stop the interview flow and prevent the practitioner from building a rapport with the interviewee.
+If the practitioner does not speak a language in which the interviewee is professionally fluent, the practitioner should consider whether to employ a translator or, if practicable, seek the assistance of another practitioner who is fluent in the language.
+The benefits of the practitioner well-versed in the case conducting the interview should be balanced against the inefficiencies created by employing a translator, including that the interview may last twice as long, and that translations may stop the interview flow and prevent the practitioner from building a rapport with the interviewee.